feridbrkovic/posts-app/README.md

 This is an Angular application that allows users to create, read, update, and delete posts.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

-## Getting Started

-# Project

-This project is an Angular application generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

 ## Description

 The Posts App is a web application built with Angular that allows users to create, read, update, and delete posts.
 It provides a user-friendly interface for managing posts and interacting with the data.